Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

 \subsubsection{Testing-time Model Fine-Tuning}

-In editing and customization tasks, simply employing the denoising network modeled in scenario-orient training and re-purposing stages always fails to retain the characteristics and details in the user-specified visual subject, due to the lack of prior knowledge \cite{kumari2023customdiffusion}.
-To customize the T2I backbone for the user-specified conditional input, approaches in this category resort to perform testing-time fine-tuning on the T2I backbone to insert the given visual subjects into the denoising network~\cite{ruiz2023dreambooth, kumari2023customdiffusion}.
+In editing and customization tasks, directly using the denoising network built through scenario-oriented training and re-purposing often fails to preserve the characteristics and fine details of the user-specified visual subject, primarily due to the absence of subject-specific prior knowledge \citep{kumari2023customdiffusion}.

+To customize the T2I backbone for user-specified conditional inputs, approaches in this category resort to performing testing-time fine-tuning on the T2I backbone to insert the given visual subjects into the denoising network~\citep{ruiz2023dreambooth, kumari2023customdiffusion}.

-To better preserve the outlook of source image in editing tasks, a branch of works \cite{kawar2023imagic, valevski2022unitune, zhang2023forgedit, zhang2023sine} represented by Imagic \cite{kawar2023imagic} fine-tune the T2I backbone to bind the source image with its corresponding text description $\boldsymbol{c}_{src}$ in the conditional space.
-In order to simultaneously editing the foreground and background in the source image, LayerDiffusion employ Segment Anything Model (SAM) \cite{kirillov2023segment} to create masks for foreground objects.
-Subsequently, LayerDiffusion \cite{li2023layerdiffusion} fine-tunes the T2I backbone with a designed loss composed of the diffusion loss in both foreground and background region to editing the foreground object and background independently.
-SINE \cite{zhang2023sine} introduces a patch-based fine-tuning strategy which incorporates the positional embedding into conditional T2I space to synthesize arbitrary-resolution edited image.
+To better preserve the outlook of the source image in editing tasks, a branch of works \citep{kawar2023imagic, valevski2022unitune, zhang2023forgedit, zhang2023sine} represented by Imagic \citep{kawar2023imagic} fine-tune the T2I backbone to bind the source image with its corresponding text description $\boldsymbol{c}_{src}$ in the conditional space of T2I backbone.
+In order to simultaneously edit the foreground and background in the source image, LayerDiffusion \citep{li2023layerdiffusion} employs Segment Anything Model (SAM) \citep{kirillov2023segment} to create masks for foreground objects.
+Subsequently, LayerDiffusion \citep{li2023layerdiffusion} fine-tunes the T2I backbone with a designed loss composed of the diffusion loss in both foreground and background region to edit the foreground object and background independently.
+SINE \citep{zhang2023sine} introduces a patch-based fine-tuning strategy which incorporates the positional embedding into conditional T2I space to synthesize arbitrary-resolution edited image.